darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 See [Appendix 3.
 The Query Language](Appendix 3.
 The Query Language.md) for details on categorization and aggregation in Darwino.

 ## Optimizing queries
 The query language is robust, with a lot of operators, and is optimized for the underlying database system.
-It will attempt to use only native database functions when constructing its SQL; if necessary functions not supported by the database, it will still use those that ARE supported for parts of the query.
+It will attempt to use only native database functions when constructing its SQL; if necessary functions are not supported by the database, it will still use those that ARE supported for parts of the query.
 For example, if there is an “AND” in the query, and only one condition is directly supported by the database, the query language will execute that part of the query first and only then iterate through the results one-by-one.

 The query language’s API allows the cursor to be checked to determine whether a particular query is supported by the database.
 It compiles the query and answers whether it can generate SQL for the query, or it can generate only partial SQL, or it cannot generate SQL at all.